mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 "I can go first.
 I really like spending time with you, and I think you're really cute, but...
 I know that in a couple months, you'll be leaving abroad, and then I'll be moving to Dallas.
 I’m not sure what’s going to happen when summer arrives.
 What are your thoughts about that?"

 "I've honestly been thinking about that on basically every single date we've had.
-I'm totally open to being friends with you, and I'm still down to take your graduation pictures.
+I'm totally open being friends with you, and I'm still down to take your graduation pictures.
 I've loved getting to know you and spending time with you, and I think you're super attractive.
 You're definitely a lot more attractive in person.
-I've loved getting to hear your perspectives about all of the things we've talked about, and I feel like I've learned a lot from you, especially about the Church.
+I've loved getting to hear your perspectives on all the things we've talked about, and I feel like I've learned a lot from you, especially about the Church.
 You have a good balance between both the Church and your dating life, and I think I realized that the gospel is something that I can still love.
 And you've got so much ahead of you!
 You're going to be a working adult.
 You've got a good job.
 Statistically speaking, you're 100 percent gonna rock your future.
 I know you'll find someone there who'll make you so happy."

 It stung when he said that we could be friends.
 I wanted things to work out with him.
 I really wanted to have that long-distance relationship where we'd video call every night and we'd talk and laugh about random things.
-I really wanted to have the excitement of flying out to see him every now and then and getting to spend that precious time in person.
+I really wanted to enjoy the excitement of flying out to see him occasionally and getting to spend that precious time in person.
 I really wished that in a couple years from now, he could get a job in Dallas and that he'd move somewhere close to me.
 And after two years of separation, we'd be able to build a happy life together.
 “I wish we could’ve spent more time together,” I said, “but at the same time, I was also scared about spending more time together with the knowledge that I’ll be moving and the uncertainty of what that means for us.”

 We talked some more.